deepen168/algorithmAndDataStructures/Final Review Sheet.md

 		const foo = new Foo();
 		foo.a // 1
 		foo.b // 2
 	9. execute a function without a constructor
+	10. how to load video in html?
+	11. how to add caption to video for accessibility?